This country-specific Q&A provides an overview to employment and labour law in Canada.

 Remedies under Health and Safety Legislation

 If an employer terminates an employee in reprisal for initiating a workplace violence or harassment complaint, or otherwise contravenes applicable health and safety legislation, the employee may file a complaint.
 Procedures and remedies vary by jurisdiction, and may include awards of damages or reinstatement.
 In addition, depending on the jurisdiction, the employer may be found guilty of an offence punishable by fine or imprisonment.
-In Ontario, for example, the Ministry of Labour vigorously enforces the health and safety legislation and reports that for 2013/14 it obtained 780 health and safety convictions, with fines totaling almost $10 million.
+In Ontario, for example, the Ministry of Labour vigorously enforces the health and safety legislation and reports that for 2015/16 it obtained 1,045 health and safety convictions, with fines totalling almost $10 million.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

 Statutory Leaves of Absence and the Right to Reinstatement